 |P.S.
 234||Public - PK-5 - 907 students||Serves a multi-ethnic group of children who speak 78 languages at home.
 Emphasizes community service along with academics.|

 |Saint Demetrios Astoria School||Private - K-12 - 625 students||This private, Christian school is the largest Greek-American and Greek Orthodox day school in the United States.|

-Tavern Kyclades, however, is considered the mecca of Greek food in NYC and one of the best destinations to taste the authentic cuisine.
-People come from far away places just to try this popular restaurant.
+Tavern Kyclades is considered the mecca of Greek food in NYC and one of the best destinations to taste authentic cuisine.
+People come from far away places to try this popular restaurant.

-If you're in the mood for Italian wood-fired Neopolitan pizza then head to Tufino's.
+Tufino's: If you're in the mood for Italian wood-fired Neapolitan pizza, head to Tufino's.
 Their wood-burning oven was built in Naples, Italy using volcanic lava ash from Mt.
 Vesuvius!
 How's that for authentic?

-Some other notable spots include The Thirsty Koala (great brunch spot!), Sugar Freak (Cajun/Creole New Orleans-themed), Hinomaru (best spot for ramen) and The Beer Garden at Bohemian Hall (outdoor drinking hangout with communal tables, German food, and entertainment).
+Some other notable spots include The Thirsty Koala (great brunch spot!), Sugar Freak (Cajun/Creole New Orleans-themed), and Hinomaru (best spot for ramen).

 If you're looking for night entertainment, check out Astoria's live music venues like LetLove Inn or the comedy club QED.